Capitalism vs mercantilism – Which economic system is better?

 In the restraints upon the importation of all foreign commodities which can come into competition with those of our own growth or manufacture, the interest of the home consumer is evidently sacrificed to that of the producer.
 It is altogether for the benefit of the latter, that the former is obliged to pay that enhancement of price which this monopoly almost always occasions.

-Lets compare a citizen in China or the Czech Republic, Hungary or Poland.
+Let us compare a citizen in China or the Czech Republic, Hungary or Poland.
 I live in Poland.
 I would 100% rather be a Polish citizen which participates in free movement of labor and capital in the EU the largest free trade zone in the world, than a citizen in China, the largest mercantile economy in the world.
 Poland had nothing in 1980.
-Now in a few years it is pretty rich.
+Now in a few us it is pretty rich.
 Some Chinese are rich but most are not.

-Look at Russia another mercantilist country ( trying to play this game with the former members of the Soviet Union).
-There is no way I would want to be an average Russian citizen. oligarchs who benefit from mercantilism makes the rest of the country pay for this.
+Look at Russia another mercantilist country ( trying to play t[topicblocks id=”/en/mercantilism” comment=”When you publish this post, this WordPress shortcode will display the TopicBlock you created about ‘Mercantilism’.” params=”blocks=%5B%7B%22block%22%3A%22weblinks%22%7D%2C%7B%22block%22%3A%22full_info%22%7D%5D”]his game with the former members of the Soviet Union).
+There is no way I would want to be an average Russian citizen.
+Oligarchs who benefit from mercantilism makes the rest of the country pay for this.

 Wealthy USA and UK capitalist countries